fabriceo/AVDSP_DAC8/usbtools/README.md

 # AVDSP_DAC8
-AVDSP for DAC8PRO and DAC8STEREO
+## AVDSP for DAC8PRO and DAC8STEREO / usb tools

 This repository contains utilities to interact with DAC8PRO or DAC8STEREO from the host computer over usb.